peterhinch/micropython_eeprom/eeprom/i2c/I2C.md

 # 5. Test program eep_i2c.py

 This assumes a Pyboard 1.x or Pyboard D with EEPROM(s) wired as above.
+On other hardware, adapt `get_eep` at the start of the script.
 It provides the following.

 ## 5.1 test()

 This performs a basic test of single and multi-byte access to chip 0.
 The test reports how many chips can be accessed.
+The current page size is printed and its validity is tested.
 Existing array data will be lost.
-This primarily tests the driver: as a hardware test it is not exhaustive.
+This primarily tests the
+driver: as a hardware test it is not exhaustive.

 ## 5.2 full_test()

 This is a hardware test.
 Tests the entire array.
-Fills each 128 byte page with random data, reads it back, and checks the outcome.
+Fills the array with random data in blocks of 256 byes.
+After each block is written, it is read back and the contents compared to the data written.
 Existing array data will be lost.

 ## 5.3 fstest(format=False)